Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.OfficeMobile.MicrosoftCopilot.CopilotHistory

-This event fires whenever a user opens their conversation history inside the consumer Microsoft Copilot experience in the Microsoft 365 Copilot app.
+This event is triggered whenever a user opens their conversation history inside the consumer Microsoft Copilot experience in the Microsoft 365 Copilot app.
 It lets us measure how frequently people return to previous chats, correlate the action with downstream engagement, and diagnose any reliability or performance issues while loading history.

 The following fields are collected: